Wellington's $6.4b transport plan on shaky ground

 Lester's toppling is a loss for LGWM in terms of getting it across the line as it stands.

-Twyford no longer has a Labour ticket mayor to toe the party line when required.
+Twyford no longer has a Labour ticket mayor to tow the party line when required.

 Over at Greater Wellington Regional Council Daran Ponter is tipped to become chairman.